 Another major project compressed and operated on terrain for DARPA/DSO/GeoStar.
 The operations included multiple observer siting and path planning.
 His longterm uneachable goal is to establish terrain modeling

 on a proper formal foundation that respects its physical properties.

 Previous positions include: Visitor at Georgia Tech, spring 2016, Program Director, Numeric, Symbolic, and Geometric Computation Program, CISE, National Science Foundation, 2000—2002, visiting positions at Genoa, Laval, CSIRO Canberra, National University of Singapore, 1992—1993, and Visiting Professor, UC Berkeley,

 Ph.D.
 Applied Mathematics (Harvard University, 1978), A.M.
 Applied Mathematics (Harvard University, 1975), B.Sc.
 Computer Science (University of Toronto, 1973), 3 short courses from the Government Affairs Institute at Georgetown University, 2001-2002.

 parallel computing, computational geometry, geographic information science, computer aided design, modeling terrain, quantum computing

 The following is a selection of recent publications in Scopus.
-W Randolph Franklin has 106 indexed publications in the subjects of Computer Science, Mathematics, and Engineering.
+W Randolph Franklin has 106 indexed publications in the subjects of Computer Science, Mathematics, and Earth and Planetary Sciences.